moves-rwth/attestor-confluence/README.md

 Grammar Syntax
 --------------

-To specify the grammar, there multiple ways to do so as mentioned before.
+To specify the grammar, there are multiple ways to do so as mentioned before.
 For this tour, we will stick to a data structure grammar in JSON format.
 A grammar consists of an *array of rules*.
 Each rule object defines the set of rules with the same nonterminal on the left-hand